MoonPoet/xaprb-src/content/blog/2008/08/12/maatkit-version-2152-released.md

    * --synctomaster did not abort when unable to discover the master.
    * An error waiting for the master to catch up caused other tables to fail.
    * Added --bufferinmysql to help make GroupBy algorithm more efficient.
-   * Added safety checks to prevent changing data on a slave server.
+   * Added safety checks to prevent changing data on a replica server.
    * Added --skipslavecheck to prevent safety checks on destination server.
    * Made the GroupBy algorithm the default replacement for Stream.
    * Added the GroupBy algorithm, which can sync tables without unique keys.